 III.
 Methodological objections

 In his Introduction, Price outlines the criterion which will guide his analysis of the Biblical text for the remainder of the book: the criterion of dissimilarity.
 I’d first like to point out that most critical (non-evangelical) scholars use several other criteria, which are defined well in this the essay “A Historical Study of Jesus of Nazareth” by James McGrath (who is a non-evangelical, critical scholar himself).
 One of the facts that McGrath notes in his essay is that scholars recognize these conditions as sufficient but not necessary.
 What does that mean?
 It means that these criteria tell you when a saying is more likely to be historical (if you agree with the premises of critical scholarship), but that they cannot definitively tell you that a saying is unhistorical.
 They all have limitations that will fail to “pick up” authentic sayings and actions of Jesus.
 McGrath emphasizes that these criteria must be used together since they each have significant weaknesses.
-In contrast, Price relies almost entirely on the criterion of dissimilarity.
-In this section, let’s examine that criterion and determine whether it is reliable as a historical tool.
+In contrast, Price relies almost entirely on the criterion of dissimilarity, and not as a positive test that lends credibility to a saying but as a stringent negative test.
+In this section, let’s examine Price's use of the criterion of dissimilarity and ask whether, when used in this unusual way, it is reliable as a historical tool.